D4rthVad3r/gamigo/README.md

 3- Although I have included node_modules folder.
 However if any dependency missing please install it using "npm install" .
 Which will install all missing dependency

-4-Type npm start.
+4-Type <b>npm start</b>.
 It will start the application in the browser.
 Default page will login page.
 <b>[Acceptance Criteria #2]</b>

 5- Clicking on Register link provided on login page will redirect the user to registration form.